mrichar1/jsonapi-vuex/README.md

 *Note* - in many cases you may prefer to use the jsonapi server-side `include` option to get data on relationships included in your original query.
 (See `Related Items`).

-Like the RESTful actions, this takes 2 arguments - the path/object to be acted on, and an axios config object.
+Like the RESTful actions, this takes 2 arguments - the URL/object to be acted on, and an axios config object.
 It returns a deeply nested restructured tree - `relationship -> type -> id -> data`.

-*Note* - `getRelated` using a string only accepts a path to a specific record (with an id), not a collection.
+*Note* - `getRelated` only works on specific items, not collections.

 ```
 // Assuming the API holds the following data